matey-0/Reynard/librewolf.overrides/README.md

 Most/all preferences are documented in the config file.
 Search for the preference name, adjust the value, save, restart.

+## Regarding VPNs
+> **Note:** VPNs don't make you anonymous, they are just an extra layer of security/privacy.
+They are mainly useful for preventing your ISP from tracking you, circumventing location or network-based censorship, and for preventing IP-address based tracking.

+A VPN is not essential, but I recommend using a well-regarded VPN in addition to this setup.
+Mullvad VPN or Proton VPN are good options (no-logging, fast, good privacy policies, etc); I personally use Mullvad VPN (I set it up with multihop, entry is the closest node geographically to reduce latency, exit is your chosen destination.
+I also have Mullvad's DNS content blockers enabled: Ads, Trackers, Malware).

 ## Credits/See Also
 ### Credits: